Luce Scholars Program

 Applicants to the Luce Scholars Program must be nominated by Princeton.
 The nomination process involves the submission of the application and supporting materials to the Office of International programs (36 University Place, Suite 350) by the Princeton campus deadline:

-- Luce Scholar Program Information and Application
+- Luce Scholar Program Application

 - 1,000-word personal statement